Free will in theology: Arminianism

 Christians who were influenced by the teachings of Jacobus Arminius (such as Methodists) believe that while God is all-knowing and always knows what choices each person will make, he still gives them the ability to choose or not choose everything, regardless of whether there are any internal or external factors contributing to that choice.

 Like John Calvin, Arminius affirmed total depravity, but Arminius believed that only prevenient grace allowed people to choose salvation:

 Concerning grace and free will, this is what I teach according to the Scriptures and orthodox consent: Free will is unable to begin or to perfect any true and spiritual good, without grace....
-This grace [prœvenit] goes before, accompanies, and follows; it excites, assists, operates that we will, and co operates lest we will in vain.
+This grace [prœvenit] goes before, accompanies, and follows; it excites, assists, operates that we will, and cooperates lest we will in vain.

 Prevenient grace is divine grace which precedes human decision.
 It exists prior to and without reference to anything humans may have done.
 As humans are corrupted by the effects of sin, prevenient grace allows persons to engage their God-given free will to choose the salvation offered by God in Jesus Christ or to reject that salvific offer.
 Methodist theology thus teaches:

 Thomas Jay Oord offers perhaps the most cogent free will theology presupposing prevenient grace.
 What he calls "essential kenosis" says God acts preveniently to give freedom/agency to all creatures.
 This gift comes from God's eternal essence, and is therefore necessary.
 God remains free in choosing how to love, but the fact that God loves and therefore gives freedom/agency to others is a necessary part of what it means to be divine.